 I was able to complete some blogging work, straighten up the house a bit, and when my husband asked if I wanted to go for a hike in the woods, I had the energy to say, “Yes!”
 We went on a four-mile hike.
 The sky was blue with white clouds and the forest world seemed as if it was awakening from the cold of winter, finally.
 It felt so wonderful to be outside, hiking, talking with my hubby, and having next to no pain.

 I had two more AMAZING days like this.
 My mood was up, my energy abundant, very little pain (until evening, but not bad-level 4).
-I was able to get myself ready (shower and even a bit of make-up), practice yoga and meditation, straighten up the house, practice my guitar, socialize with Zooming and a bit with the neighbor (at safe distancing), rake up our shoreline of layered wet, oak leaves, and then still have the energy to sit in the hot tub with my husband.
-To top things off, we had a warm-up to 55o and sun which is a commodity that’s fairly rare right now in Michigan.
+I was able to get myself ready (shower and even a bit of make-up), practice yoga and meditation, straighten up the house, practice my guitar, socialize by Zoom with my granddaughter, and a bit in person with the neighbor (at safe distancing), rake up our shoreline of layered wet, oak leaves, and then still have the energy to sit in the hot tub with my husband.
+To top things off, we had a warm-up to 55o and sun, which is a commodity that’s fairly rare right now in Michigan.
 These were three AMAZING days for sure.

 When researching more about why and how this works, I found an explanation that made sense for all these improvements.
 “The major mechanism of action of LDN involves blocking the body’s opioid/narcotic receptors for just a very few hours (rather than the all-day blockade caused by the 50mg dosage).
 Those are the same receptors used by the body’s endorphins.
 The body responds to this by greatly increasing its endorphin production, and those higher levels last all day — far after the blockade by LDN has ended.
 Endorphins turn out to be the major normalizer/upregulator of one’s immune system,” states David M. Gluck, MD in My Experience with Low Dose Naltrexone.

 After a three-day wonderful weekend, Monday morning came with more pain and a feeling of fatigue.
 Taking in that I had done a decent amount physically over the weekend, I chose not to be discouraged.
 Besides, I know that at 0.25mg, I’m not yet at my personal “sweet spot” dosage level.
-So, I took it easy: blogging work, Yin Yoga with Bernie Clark via Gaia.com.
-Tuesday and Wednesday of this week were pretty much the same but less fatigue and more clear-headed.
+So, I took it easy: blogging work and Yin Yoga with Bernie Clark via Gaia.com.
+Tuesday and Wednesday of this week were pretty much the same, but less fatigue and more clear-headed.

-Today, I skipped my 0.25mg does as they suggest to clear the receptors.
+Today, I skipped my 0.25mg dose as they suggested to clear the receptors.
 “It makes sense to skip a day of LDN every week to keep it working effectively.
-Otherwise, naltrexone and its active metabolite 6-β-naltrexol will slowly build up in the system to an ineffective level,” states Richard Farr, a member of the LDN Facebook group.
+Otherwise, Naltrexone and its active metabolite 6-Î²-naltrexol will slowly build up in the system to an ineffective level,” states Richard Farr, a member of the LDN Facebook group.
 Then, tomorrow, I’m going to up my dose to 0.5mg.
 I’m planning on staying at this level for one to two weeks (deciding based on how I’m doing day 8 at this level).

 Why Isn’t this prescribed more readily?